Paredes slams, Tigers end 20-game losing streak to Indians

+CLEVELAND (AP)The Indians began drumming on coolers and buckets in the dugout during their recent win streak.
+On Friday, they finally stopped beating on the Tigers.

-CLEVELAND (AP) — Rookie Isaac Paredes hit a grand slam for his first major league homer and the Detroit Tigers snapped a 20-game losing streak against Cleveland by beating the Indians 10-5 on Friday night.
+Rookie Isaac Paredes hit a grand slam for his first major league homer and Detroit snapped a 20-game losing streak against Cleveland with a 10-5 victory that halted a nine-game skid for the Tigers after a nice start to this shortened season.

-The Tigers also ended a nine-game slide that included being swept at home last weekend by the Indians.
+The Tigers were bound to get a win over the Indians at some point, and manager Ron Gardenhire is glad the drought is over.

+”It’s just basically getting that 20-game monkey off your back, and then nine, how many we lost in a row this year.
+Nine?” he said. ”We needed a win more than anything else, it’s not even about all that other stuff.
+After the win, yeah, we talked about it.
+We just needed to play a good ballgame and get a win for everybody to feel good about themselves.”

 Jonathan Schoop hit a two-run homer in the fourth as the Tigers topped the Indians for the first time since April 10, 2019.

-Víctor Reyes also homered and Rony Garcia (1-0) picked up the win for the Tigers, who got off to a surprising 9-4 start before staggering.
+Victor Reyes also homered and Rony Garcia (1-0) picked up the win for the Tigers, who jumped out to a surprising 9-4 start before staggering.

 Franmil Reyes hit a two-run homer as the Indians had their winning streak stopped at six.
 They were again without manager Terry Francona.
 He underwent a medical procedure Friday and missed his 15th game this season due to poor health.